Co3us/OpenGLParticleSystem/README.md

 ![](particles.gif)

 ### Prerequisites
-You need 3 dependancies to get openGL to get the project to work.
+You need 3 dependencies to get the project to work.

 --GLAD--
 Commandline: